Environmental justice groups sue over incinerator pollution

-One of the incinerators covered by those standards has on occasion emitted pink or purple mist into the air over Newark, New Jersey.
+One of the incinerators covered by those standards has on occasion emitted pink or purple mist into the air over Newark.

 The groups are asking a court to order the agency to update its standards for large incinerators, saying the EPA was supposed to do so at least 10 years ago.

-The Ironbound Community Corporation in Newark, New Jersey; the Commerce, California-based East Yard Communities for Environmental Justice; and the national Sierra Club are plaintiffs in two separate lawsuits seeking the same goal: a court order directing the EPA to act now to limit the amount of pollutants these incinerators can be allowed to emit.
+The Ironbound Community Corporation in Newark; the Commerce, California-based East Yard Communities for Environmental Justice; and the national Sierra Club are plaintiffs in two separate lawsuits seeking the same goal: a court order directing the EPA to act now to limit the amount of pollutants these incinerators can be allowed to emit.

 “Eighty percent of these large incinerators are in environmental justice communities,” said Jonathan Smith, an attorney for the environmental group Earthjustice in New York.
 “EPA finally updating its emissions standards is compelled by its stated commitment to environmental justice.”